Best Plasma Cutters for Gouging, Mesh Cutting and Rust Removal

 Rating: 4.8 (total: 13+)

-You get a surprisingly capable, portable unit that handles everything from thin sheet work to heavy plate when you feed it 220V.
+You get a capable, portable plasma cutter that handles everything from thin sheet work to heavier plate when you feed it 220V.
 The 4-in-1 modes let you switch between plate cutting, grid/mesh work, gouging and light marking without swapping machines, and the non-touch pilot arc helps start cuts cleanly on rusty or painted surfaces.

-The clear display and straightforward controls make dialing in settings easy while you work, so it fits both daily garage tasks and special projects like making a cutting table or custom grates.
-If you want one machine that expands what you can do around the shop, this is a practical pick.
+The clear display and straightforward controls make dialing in settings easier while you work, so it fits daily garage tasks and special projects like making a cutting table or custom grates.
+If you want one machine that expands what you can do around the shop, this is the most versatile pick here.

 What People Say